 We mapped communities that, relative to the US population, are more vulnerable to negative impacts from COVID-19 and other disasters as well as those that had been disproportionately impacted by COVID-19 (as of October 2020).
 We found:

 At the start of the project, we set out to determine geographic areas on which to center outreach with the aim of generating deeper, location-specific insights for those areas.
-To do this, we created an index to illuminate areas of the country that were relatively more vulnerable to negative impacts from disasters and had been disproportionately impacted by COVID-19.
-The index, which was calculated for all US counties, was comprised of:

 Demographic breakdowns of all poll results were also collected.
 Demographics included Race, Income, Gender, and Education.